ray-x/lsp_signature.nvim/README.md

 The default colorscheme in screenshot:
 [aurora](https://github.com/ray-x/aurora)

-I can not see border after enable border = "single" Try another colorscheme (e.g. colorscheme aurora, or colorscheme luna).
+Q: I can not see border after enable border = "single"

+A: Try another colorscheme (e.g. colorscheme aurora, or colorscheme luna).
 If issue persists, please submit an issue

-It is not working
+Q: It is not working

-Here is some trouble shooting: https://github.com/ray-x/lsp_signature.nvim/issues/1
+A: Here is some trouble shooting: https://github.com/ray-x/lsp_signature.nvim/issues/1

-I do not like the pop window background highlight, how to change it?
+Q:I do not like the pop window background highlight, how to change it?

-Reredefine your `NormalFloat` esp if your colorscheme dose not define it.
+A: Reredefine your `NormalFloat` esp if your colorscheme dose not define it.

+Q: Change parameter highlight
+A: By default, the highlight is using "Search" defined in your colorscheme, you can either override "Search" or define, e.g. use `IncSearch`  on_attach({ hi_parameter = "IncSearch"})